Fr0zst/Auto-Buy-then-Sell-Minecraft-macro-in-python/README.md

 If you have any issues just leave it in the issue thing i should be able to help you!

+this works only for a few plugins for mc

 Below is a video for a demenstration: